kevin-kaixu/grass_pytorch/README.md

 # GRASS in Pytorch
 Implementation of GRASS with pytorch

-This is an Pytorch implementation of our paper "GRASS: Generative Recursive Autoencoders for Shape Structures".
-The code was written by [Chenyang Zhu](http://www.sfu.ca/~cza68/) from Simon Fraser University and is being improved and maintained here in this repository.
+This is an Pytorch implementation of the paper "GRASS: Generative Recursive Autoencoders for Shape Structures".
+The code was originally written by [Chenyang Zhu](http://www.sfu.ca/~cza68/) from Simon Fraser University and is being improved and maintained here in this repository.

 Please refer the details to the [paper](http://kevinkaixu.net/projects/grass.html).